CLIFFORD WILLIAMS - Obituary

 WILLIAMS, CLIFFORD

-Mr. Clifford Williams of Gainesville, FL transitioned from this walk of life Wednesday, June 10, 2020.
+On Wednesday, June 10th, 2020, Mr. Clifford Williams of Gainesville, FL transitioned from this life to be with his late wife and only child.

-Celebration of Life service for Mr. Williams will take place Saturday, June 20, 2020 at 11:00am from the St. Matthews Cemetery, Alachua, FL.
-Bishop Gary Cohens officiating; Public visitation will take place FRIDAY at Cohens Temple Church from 4:00pm-7:00pm and on Saturday one hour prior to the service at the Cemetery.
-Mr. Williams leaves to cherish his memories stepchildren- Sandra Middleton-Cato; George Middleton, Jr., Ronald Parker, James Jordan, and Lt.
-Colonel Bratcha J. Kellum; Siblings-Thelma Williams-Hunter, Dolores Black; Clara Porche; Andrea Gipson; Otis Thomas, 16 Grandchildren, which includes a special granddaughter and caretaker, Tasha Middleton-Owens; 14 Great grandchildren, two Great, great grandchildren and a host of other relatives and friends.
-Family and friends are asked to assemble at 4701 NW 104th Lane, Gainesville, FL at 10:00am to form the cortège.
+While his wife, Jeanette Nattiel Kellum-Williams and only daughter Joyce 'Joy' Elaine Williams-Miller preced him in death, Clifford's legacy is carried by his loyal son-in-law, Bennit Miller Sr., 5 grandchildren- Eric Wi,liams, Gina Graham, Tacoya Graham-Lewis (Corey), Sonya Dhanpat (Joshua), Bennit 'BJ' Miller Jr; and 6 great grandchildren- Gabrielle, Christian, Jailyn, Kyrsten-Leigh, Khalil, and Kamille.

-Due to the COVID-19 Pandemic we're asking that ALL guests please wear a face mask.
+Clifford Williams was not a man of many words, however, he was a loving brother to 15 siblings, a #girldad to his only daughter; Joyce Elaine, and a proud grandfather.
+The family takes comfort in Clifford rejoining the loves of his life once again.

 phillipwiley.com